Arethusa (Boeotia): Hera

 Following her tryst with Poseidon, Arethusa was then transformed by the goddess Hera at a place starting with chi (Chalcis, the principal city of Euboea).
-The fragment however makes no mention of what Hera transformed Arethusa into, or why.
+Due to the fragment's poor condition however it is ambiguous what Hera transformed Arethusa into, or why.
 The presence of a large spring called Arethusa in Chalcis (the principal spring of the city) leads to the deduction that Arethusa was changed into this spring, like other women in Greek mythology bearing the same name were.

 Hera's motivations are harder to decipher.
 There are two possibilities behind her motive; either Hera did so in order to punish Arethusa over an unknown offence, or perhaps it was an act of mercy.
 Given that Arethusa's lover was Poseidon, and not Hera's husband Zeus, marital infidelity can be ruled out as the reason.
 It is possible that Arethusa made a hubristic remark against Hera or dared to compare herself to the queen of the gods.
 Alternatively, if Hera's motivation was sympathy and mercy, perhaps she did so to save Arethusa from some hardship or threat she was facing, like Athena did with Corone.

 Arethusa's son Abas named his daughter Arethusa after his mother.